🩺 Affordable Private Healthcare

 • Severe joint pain, especially of the knees, but this can move from one joint to another

-• Neurological issues, which can develop up to years after the original infection, such as meningitis and Bell’s palsy and limb weakness.
+• Neurological issues, which can develop years after the original infection, include meningitis, Bell’s palsy, and limb weakness.

 What to do if you’ve been bitten?

 Not all tick bites cause Lyme disease.
 The longer a tick remains on your skin, the higher the risk of Lyme disease.
-Contact your doctor right away if you think you have Lyme disease as early intervention is always more effective.
-You should contact a doctor even if your symptoms resolve – this doesn’t mean the disease itself is gone.
+Contact your doctor right away if you think you have Lyme disease, as early intervention is always more effective.
+You should still contact a doctor even if your symptoms resolve – this doesn’t mean the disease itself has gone away.

 Share this article: